marrus-sh/Specifications/-/kixt-charset/index.md

 ```
 {: id="prod.AnyChar"}

-You may, generally speaking, use non-ASCII and private-use characters in a [Kixt Charset Definition], except in restricted productions like [`<Name>`].
+You may, generally speaking, use non‐A·S·C·I·I and private‐use characters in a [Kixt Charset Definition], except in restricted productions like [`<Name>`].

 ```abnf
 Zero = %x30